RyanYoung25/maestor/README.md

 	- If you chose "sim" as your run type:

 		- X Terminals should have opened with hubo ach, roscore and additional simulation windows.
 Hubo-Ach's terminal may require elevated privileges.
 Give them.
-On occation one of the xterminals will be directly over top of the other.
-If this happens and the one running hubo-ach that needs elevated permissions is on the bottom simply move the top one and give hubo-ach permission.
+		-On occasion one of the xterminals will be directly over top of the other.
+If this happens and the one running hubo-ach that needs elevated permissions is on the bottom, simply move the top one and give hubo-ach permission.

 	- Once everything has finished starting up, the terminal you started maestor in will be back in your control.